-In Oklahoma, it is possible to obtain an uncontested divorce in as little as 10 days through a process known as a "waiver divorce."
+In Oklahoma, it is possible to obtain an uncontested divorce in as little as ten days through a process known as a "waiver divorce."
 A waiver divorce is an uncontested procedure that allows couples to end their marriage without the cost and delay common to traditional divorce.
 In some cases, you might be comfortable enough to file for divorce without a lawyer when using the "waiver" divorce method.

-In a waiver dissolution, the parties agree on all points before they even file paperwork with the court.
-This allows them to submit all their dissolution documents at once.
+In a waiver dissolution, the couple will agree on all of their divorce-related issues before they even file paperwork with the court—this allows them to submit all their dissolution documents at once.
 The "waiver" part of the procedure refers to waiving service of process.
-In the United States, parties to a lawsuit are entitled to receive notice that they have been sued.
-In Oklahoma, a respondent can waive this notification by submitting a piece of paper to the court acknowledging that he or she has received the documents.
+In the United States, the law entitles all parties to a lawsuit to receive notice that someone filed a lawsuit.
+Divorce is no different.
+In Oklahoma, a respondent can waive the service notification by submitting a piece of paper to the court, acknowledging receipt of the documents.

-At a minimum, parties must file the following forms:
+At a minimum, spouses must file the following forms:

 Additionally, couples must file the following documents before the final hearing in their case:

-In waiver cases, it is customary for the parties to file their marital settlement agreement, parenting plan, and other forms at the same time they submit the petition paperwork.
+In waiver cases, it is customary for the spouses to file their marital settlement agreement, parenting plan, and other forms at the same time they submit the petition paperwork.

-Once this paperwork is filed, parties without minor children must wait 10 days before the final hearing in their case.
+Once you file your paperwork, couples without minor children must wait ten days before the final hearing in their case.
 There is a 90-day waiting period for couples with children.
 Additionally, the majority of counties require parents to attend a special class that explains how divorce impacts children.
 (Okla.
 Stat.
 Ann. tit.
 43 § 107.2.)

 A waiver dissolution of marriage is an attractive option for couples who want a fast alternative to a prolonged divorce battle.
-In many cases, it is possible for parties with no children and uncomplicated assets to prepare their own documents.
+In many cases, it is possible for spouses with no children and uncomplicated assets to prepare their own documents.
 Working out issues and differences on your own can help you feel like you have control over your divorce.
-Although the Oklahoma Supreme Court does not maintain a database of self-help divorce forms, some counties, such as Canadian County and Tulsa County, provide several helpful forms on their websites.